Steliosk9/GifTastic/README.md

 # GifTastic

 Find your favorite animal Gif by Using the Giphy API!
-Every time that the user choose one of the preset button with an animal or search for an animal in the search bar a new button appears with the animal that we type and the web page generates 10 gifs at a time .
+Every time that the user choose one of the preset button with an animal or search for an animal in the search bar a new button appears with the animal that we typed and the web page by Using the Giphy API generates 10 gifs at a time .

 # How does it work?
 The program uses ajax and jQuery to call the Giphy API.
 It then uses JavaScript and jQuery to change the HTML of the page.